 www.911memorial.org

-The 9/11 Memorial & Museum honors nearly 3,000 people who were killed from the attacks on the World Trade Center on September 11, 2001.
-Occupying eight acres, the Memorial features two waterfall pools resting upon the location of the twin towers.
+The 9/11 Memorial & Museum honors nearly 3,000 people who were killed in the attacks on the World Trade Center on September 11, 2001.
+Occupying eight acres, the Memorial features two waterfall pools resting upon the location of the Twin Towers.
 While the Memorial has no admission fee, guests can use their New York CityPASS to visit the 9/11 Museum.
 Primarily set 70 feet underground, the 9/11 Museum holds over 10,000 historical artifacts.

 Related: See Montreal’s Attractions With Passeport MTL